Kometa-Team/ArrAPI/docs/intro.rst

 Using a Series Object
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To add a series to Sonarr use :meth:`~arrapi.objs.Series.add`.
+To add a series to Sonarr use :meth:`~arrapi.objs.reload.Series.add`.

 .. code-block:: python

     series.add("/shows/", "HD-1080p", "English")

-To edit a series in Sonarr use :meth:`~arrapi.objs.Series.edit`.
+To edit a series in Sonarr use :meth:`~arrapi.objs.reload.Series.edit`.

 .. code-block:: python

     series.edit(tags=["hd"])

-To delete a series in Sonarr use :meth:`~arrapi.objs.Series.delete`.
+To delete a series in Sonarr use :meth:`~arrapi.objs.reload.Series.delete`.

 .. code-block:: python